 3. Stay in Your Scope

 Stay in the state’s scope of practice where you are practicing massage.
-If you can legally providing cupping massage in Florida, but can’t legally in another state with your massage license there – don’t provide cupping that when you are in that particular state.
+If you can legally provide cupping massage in Florida, but can’t legally in another state with your massage license there – don’t provide cupping that when you are in that particular state.

 Ready to Get Your Florida Massage License?

 Hopefully, this should have reduced all of your fears about giving up your current license.
 And likely is time to move on to one of your first requirements for obtaining a Florida massage license, the 10 hour Florida Laws and Rules course.
 It can be taken online at your convenience.
 Plus, I include a checklist and licensing guide to make the process quick and simple.
 Below are some helpful links so you can get started on the process.